Which States Require the SAT? Complete List

 In 2010, the College Board introduced a similar program (called SAT School Day) that was meant to increase access to the SAT for low-income students.
 Although the program caught on in a few places (most notably Delaware), the SAT wasn't as widely accepted as an assessment test because it's generally considered to test aptitude rather than knowledge.
 For the 2014-15 school year, only three states offered the SAT free to all juniors, though certain districts or schools did so in a handful more.

-However, the redesigned SAT (released in 2016) seems to be shifting the momentum.
+However, the redesigned SAT (released in 2016) seemed to shift the momentum.
 One of the primary goals of the overhaul was to align the SAT with Common Core standards, making it far more appealing as an assessment test than the older version of the test.

 With the most recent update to the SAT in 2023-2024, even more states may begin offering the SAT free to their students.
 The College Board has explained that the digital SAT is designed to make testing more comfortable for students, since many of the other tests taken in high school are computer-based.
 The digital SAT is also designed to make the assessment more equitable.
 These newest changes to the SAT attempt to make the experience of taking the SAT less difficult and stressful (like shortening the test by almost an entire hour!), with the goal of making the SAT more fair to all students.